SecretPage/secretpage.github.io/README.md

 ### Have a site you want on here so no one else has it but me and you?
 ______________________________________________________________________
-Tell me on a privite google doc or chatting thing and input the site there.
+Tell me on a private google doc or chatting thing and input the site there.